stocyr/SourdoughMonitor/notes.md

 # Open Issues

-- [ ] Halt problem if start height is lower than floor height (where?)
 - [ ] Check accuracy of 1x vs 5x oversampling --> test with sourdough surface
 - [ ] Measure current -- toggle lines to drive eInk low